 What are maternity leave laws?

 There are both federal and state maternity rights at work laws.
-Here are three laws you need to know about:
+Here are a few laws you need to know about:

 - Pregnancy Discrimination Act of 1978: Federal